janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

   - Tutorial
 ---

 What to do on a cold January weekend with bad weather?
-Why not check out the new [React alpha (16.8)](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-q1-2019-the-one-with-hooks). **The one with hooks** as it's come to be called.
+Why not check out the new [React alpha (16.8)](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-q1-2019-the-one-with-hooks). **The one with Hooks** as it's come to be called.

 All it took was a little skimming through [the docs](https://reactjs.org/docs/hooks-intro.html), followed by updating to `react@next` and `react-dom@next`